Thursday, July 20, 2017

 Friends said making nachos at Evelyn’s home now takes “far too long”

 “You don’t realize how easy your life is when you have a microwave, you take them for granted,” Evelyn said.
-“Everything is ready to eat in 1 or 5 minutes, but cooking without those certainties is terrifying.”
+“Everything is ready to eat in just a few minutes, but cooking without those certainties is terrifying.”

 Friends of the microwave said before he died he’d told them he had “had enough” of Evelyn’s controlling behavior.
 He told friends he felt stuck in their relationship and was “tired of her pushing his buttons” all the time.